CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 ### Modified Swem’s Systematic Speed Course for Intermediate Writers

-When you are confident with the theory, move from Cricket's Beginner Sequence to Modified Swem's.
+When you are **confident with the theory**, move from Cricket's Beginner Sequence to Modified Swem's.

 Read the [full article](swem-systematic-speed-course.md) for details.